n8n-io/n8n-docs/docs/hosting/logging-monitoring/logging.md

 When creating new loggers, some useful standards to keep in mind are:

-- Craft log messages to be as easily human-readable as possible.
+- Craft log messages to be as human-readable as possible.
 For example, always wrap names in quotes.
 - Duplicating information in the log message and metadata, like workflow name in the above example, can be useful as messages are easier to search and metadata enables easier filtering.
 - Include multiple IDs (e.g. executionId, workflowId, and sessionId) throughout all logs.
 - Use node types instead of node names (or both) as this is more consistent, and so easier to search.

 ## Front-end logs

-As of now, front-end logs are not available.
+As of now, front-end logs aren't available.
 Using `Logger` or `LoggerProxy` would yield errors in the `editor-ui` package.
 This functionality will get implemented in the future versions.